bokkypoobah/BestBastardGANPunks/README.md

 Enjoy!

 (c) BokkyPooBah / Bok Consulting Pty Ltd - Jul 2021.
 The MIT Licence.
 Not affiliated with [https://bastardganpunks.club/](https://bastardganpunks.club/).
+Some images and data copyright their respective owners.
+DYOR.